aws-samples/aws-serverless-cicd-workshop/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

-## Running this website locally
-If you are interested in contributing with content, you can run the workshop website in your local computer using the [Hugo CLI](https://gohugo.io/getting-started/installing/).
+## Contributing via Pull Requests
+Contributions via pull requests are much appreciated.
+Before sending us a pull request, please ensure that you are working against the latest source on the `dev` branch.

+### Run project locally
+The static website is built using Hugo and to run it locally you need to install the [Hugo CLI](https://gohugo.io/getting-started/installing/).

 1. Clone this repository.
 2. Switch to the _dev_ branch. (`git checkout dev`).
 3. Run `hugo serve` from within the _workshop_ folder.

-## Contributing via Pull Requests
-Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:
+Please keep in mind the following before sending a pull request.

-1. You are working against the latest source on the `dev` branch.
+- You are working against the latest source on the `dev` branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+- You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+- You open an issue to discuss any significant work - we would hate for your time to be wasted.

 To send us a pull request, please:

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass.
+3. Ensure you test locally using Hugo CLI.
 4. Commit to your fork using clear commit messages.
 5. Send us a pull request, answering any default questions in the pull request interface.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.